-If you are part of, related to, or associated with the Hochem Family then you have probably had or at least heard about my Grandma Eva's Sugar Cookies.
+If you are part of, related to, or even been to one of our family gatherings then you have probably had or at least heard about my Grandma Eva's Sugar Cookies.
 They are THE BEST sugar cookies EVER!
 Now, to give you an idea of just how good these cookies are, my grandma passed away in 2000 and we are STILL talking about and missing her sugar cookies!

 Prior to every holiday, my grandma would start baking batches of her sugar cookies months in advance just so she would have enough for us all and whatever guests might stop by.
 Now, as a grown-up, I often wonder just how many batches of sugar cookies she mixed, baked, frosted, and then froze for the upcoming holiday!
 I believe that her recipe makes about three dozen sugar cookies depending on the size and I think I alone ate at least two dozen per day of any holiday gathering so multiplying that times, UGH whatever, she made a lot!